 Resources for Homeschool Information

 Illinois HOUSE is a statewide network of support groups for people involved in homeschooling.
-We provide email and phone support about issues related to Illinois homeschooling.
-Common questions include how to withdraw a child from public school, what the school district needs from homeschooling families and how to deal with officials who ask for more than they're entitled to receive.
-We have member groups throughout the Chicago suburban area and more spread across the state.
+They provide email and phone support about issues related to Illinois homeschooling.
+Common questions include how to withdraw a child from public school, what the school district needs from homeschooling families and how to deal with officials who ask for more than they’re entitled to receive.
+They have member groups throughout the Chicago suburban area and more spread across the state.

 TheHomeSchoolMom’s local resource listings are sponsored by Time4Learning, where you can find resources, support groups, test prep info, and more.

 The IDHS Division of Developmental Disabilities provides person-first services and supports for individuals with developmental disabilities and their families.